BBBase-EHeresy/PPPub/docs/rules_manual/sieges.md

 #### STAIRS

 Models can move up and down staircases without movement penalties.
-If a staircase is shallow enough, even Cavalry models may move up and down them â€” both players should discuss this before the game begins.
+If a staircase is shallow enough, even Cavalry models may move up and down them — both players should discuss this before the game begins.

 #### FIGHTING ON STAIRS